sbowman/migrations/README.md

     import _ "github.com/lib/pq"

+### Asynchronous Migrations (1.3)

+As of version 1.3, the `migrations` package supports asynchronous migrations (see the `/async` flag below).
+This allows longer running migrations to run in the background, while allowning the main, syncrhonous migrations to complete.

+If you use the `Migrate` function, it will block until all asynchronous migrations complete.

+However, if you're using something like the "maintenance" pod described in the introduction, you may want to allow your migrations to run to completion, let your other pods depending on those synchronous migrations know the database is ready, while letting the longer running asynchronous migrations more time to complete in the background.
+To do this, call `MigrateAsync` and handle the `migrations.ResultChannel` yourself.

+For example:

+	asyncResults, err := migrations.MigrateAsync(dbConn, pathToMigrations,
+	    migrateToRevision)
+	if err != nil {
+		return fmt.Errorf("migrations failed: %s', err)
+	}

+    // Once migrations.MigrateAsync returns, all the synchronous migrations
+    // have completed...
+    NotifyClientsMigrationsCompleted();

+	// Blocks until the asynchronous requests complete; logs any errors in the
+	// asynchronous migrations
+	for result := range asyncResults {
+		if result.Err != nil {
+			if result.Command == "" {
+				Log.Infof("Asynchronous migration %s failed: %s",
+				    result.Migration, result.Err)
+				continue
+			}

+			Log.Infof("Asynchronous migration %s failed on command %s: %s", result.Migration, result.Command, result.Err)
+		}
+	}

+    // When asynchronous migrations finish, the asyncResults channel closes

-## Logging
+## Logging (1.0)

-Migrations uses a simple `Logger` interface to expose migration information to the user.
+The `migrations` package uses a simple `Logger` interface to expose migration information to the user.
 By default, this goes to `stdout`.
 You're welcome to implement your own logger and wire migrations logging into your own log output.

 Here's the interface: